Equipment Suppliers in Professional Cycling

 In this model, the equipment supplier provides materials free of charge, without additional cash payments.
 The team commits to exclusively use the partner's products and present them prominently.
 This model is often found with smaller ProTeams or less prominent equipment categories.

-Product Provision plus Financial Partnership
+Product Provision plus Financial Sponsoring

 Top equipment suppliers pay additional cash amounts to teams in addition to material provision.
 These amounts can range between 200,000 euros and over 1 million euros per year.
 In return, they receive exclusive rights, development partnerships and intensive media cooperation.